What Is Debt Financing?

-Debt financing is basically money that you borrow to run your business (as opposed to Equity Financing, where you raise money from investors who in return are entitled to a share of the profits from your business).
-You can think of debt financing as being divided into two categories, based on the type of loan you are seeking: long-term debt financing and short-term debt financing.
+Debt financing is when you borrow money to run your business, as opposed to equity financing, in which you raise money from investors who are in return entitled to a share of the profits from your business.
+Debt financing can be divided into two categories based on the type of loan you're seeking: long-term or short-term.

 Long-Term Debt Financing

-Long Term Debt Financing usually applies to assets your business is purchasing, such as equipment, buildings, land, or machinery.
+Long-term debt financing generally applies to assets your business is purchasing, such as equipment, buildings, land, or machinery.

-With long-term debt financing, the scheduled repayment of the loan and the estimated useful life of the assets extends over more than one year.
 A lender will normally require that long-term loans be secured by the assets to be purchased.

+With long-term debt financing, the scheduled repayment of the loan and the estimated useful life of the assets often extends for three- to seven-year terms.
+Loans guaranteed by the SBA can provide terms up to 10 years.